 The road leading to the flag tower was way more challenging and dizzying than Ma Pi Leng Pass with full of blind corners and steep slopes.
 But one more time, the nature wowed.
 The glazing sun shining over green valleys surrounded by rocky mountains just made a breathtakingly picturesque scene.

 From the flag tower, we drove a bit further to the Chinese border, rolling in a small village where we got a glimpse of the local life.
 Not until I did the trip, could I believe that some people lived that high up on the mountains in very simple houses.
-Kids, wearing baggy clothes, some even bottomless, ran on the road with motorbike tyre as their toys or climbed and sat in a hold carved into some cliff, looking around innocently.
+Kids, wearing baggy clothes, some even bottomless, ran on the road with motorbike tyres as their toys or climbed and sat in a hole carved into some cliff, looking around innocently.
 It was not difficult to catch on the road the view of young girls and old ladies carrying heavy baskets for miles, eventually leading to permanent disfigurement.

 I am not into biking, to be honest.
 People who know me know I weave around by bicycle most of the time back home.
 But the ride around some parts of Ha Giang was worth it while the nature was superb.
 Despite some parts getting more popular, the whole region is a far cry from the tourist trodden Sa Pa in general.
 The authenticity comes from the nature, people and local lifestyle although there is a big contrast between them.
 Ha Giang is getting more commercial due to the country’s policy of tourism development in the northwestern region.
 Hopefully it will be sustainable development that can benefit the whole region and its people for long while not spoiling the nature.